 - Research technology options (sensors, gadgets to manage medication and alert you or others if they need help, computers or tablets to share photos, emails or video chat).

-4. Figure out your comfort level and limits.
-What can you do, and what are you unwilling to do?
+Ask yourself, what can you do, and what are you unwilling to do?
 What are your responsibilities?
-What are your in-law’s needs?
+Do you understand your in-law’s needs?
 What are others’ expectations and availability?
-Discuss with your spouse (and his family) before you’re “on duty!”
+Discuss with your spouse (and their family) before you’re “on duty!”
 Circumstances may change or tasks may be different than you expected.
 If you need to, have ongoing conversations about how the arrangement is going and tweak it if you can.

 Certain jobs can get awkward.
-Your mother-in-law probably doesn’t want her son to help her bathe or dress, for example, just as your own father may prefer your husband, rather than you, for intimate care.
+Your mother-in-law probably doesn’t want her son to help her bathe or dress, for example, just as a father may prefer his son-in-law, rather than his daughter, for intimate care.
 Discuss these tasks.
 If you feel uncomfortable performing hygiene tasks with your in-law, for example, can you hire help so you don’t have to do it?

 Decide who is going to do the off-limits-to-you tasks and discuss who will be available when you’re not (i.e. if you’re going away, have other commitments, or just need a break).
 Think about your support system from Day 1.